- Rate Movie[Total: 3 Average: 2.3]

-|Budget: $30 million||Financed by: Dark Castle|
+|Budget: $25 million||Financed by: Dark Castle|

-The Factory was filmed back in 2008 and WB originally planned for a Spring 2009 release, but the film apparently tested poorly, underwent reshoots and then rotted on the shelf.
-After numerous release delays, IM Global boarded the film in 2010 to sell off overseas distribution at Cannes and WB retained domestic rights.
-The film sold very well to distributors who were under the impression The Factory had a 2,000 screen commitment in the US by Warner Bros.
+The picture was filmed in 2008 and WB originally planned for a Spring 2009 wide release, but the movie tested poorly, underwent reshoots and then rotted on the shelf for nearly 5 years.
+After numerous release delays, IM Global boarded the movie in 2010 to sell off overseas distribution at Cannes and WB retained the domestic rights.
+The picture sold very well to distributors who were under the impression The Factory still had a 2,000 screen commitment in the US by Warner Bros.

 Even after selling well to buyers, The Factory still collected dust on the shelf and overseas distributors were contractually required to sit on the film until it was released first in the US.
 Five years after production ended, Warner Bros finally unloaded this turkey straight to video in February 2013.
 The overseas distributors who snatched up the rights at Cannes, also dumped the movie without a theatrical release.
 The Factory made a poultry $30,640 having been released in United Arab Emirates in 2014 – playing over a single weekend.